InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Discussion

 \subsection{Threats to Validity}

 We have identified the following threats to validity:

 \textbf{Subject Systems}.
 We conduct experiments on the vLLM inference system, due to its high popularity.
-We also compare the inference performance across various open-source LLMs.
-In the future, we plan to evaluate our method on more inference systems and models. \textit{InferLog} only requires the target inference system and LLMs to support prefix caching, without the need for system modifications.
-Overall, \textit{InferLog} can efficiently perform log parsing tasks on locally deployed open-source inference systems and LLMs without privacy concerns.
+We also compare the inference performance across various open-source LLMs. \textit{InferLog} only requires the target inference system and LLMs to support prefix caching, without the need for system modifications.
+Overall, \textit{InferLog} can efficiently perform log parsing tasks on locally deployed systems and open-source LLMs without privacy concerns.

 \textbf{Randomness}.
-Randomness may affect the performance through two aspects:(i) the randomness of LLM output and (ii) the randomness introduced during the performance testing of the system, particularly under online concurrent requests where task scheduling introduces variability in system performance.
+Randomness may affect the performance through two aspects: the randomness of LLMs output and the randomness introduced during the performance testing of the system, particularly under online concurrent requests where task scheduling introduces variability in system performance.
 To mitigate the former threat, we set the \texttt{temperature} to 0, guaranteeing consistent outputs for identical input text.
 To mitigate the latter threat, each experiment was repeated three times for every experimental setting, and we report the the average results as the final outcome.